ast840/ast840.github.io/projects.md

 # Course Project

+Please see the template and README available in the [shared Google Drive](https://drive.google.com/open?id=1jAB\_d6Nr-d03z3EAM7wdpS11dr1qCYye) (Must log in with MSU NetID!).

 Please see the [MESA Marketplace](http://cococubed.asu.edu/mesa_market/index.html) for an extensive list of projects that have used MESA and related material (including inlists!).

 ## Past project topics and abstracts